 controller works perfectly.

-If the precompiled binary causes any problems, we can always compile the software ourselves .
+If the precompiled binary gives any issues, we can always build the software ourselves .

 apt-get install gcc g++ clang git cmake ninja-build lsb-release libsdl2-dev libpng-dev libsdl2-net-dev libzip-dev zipcmp zipmerge ziptool nlohmann-json3-dev libtinyxml2-dev libspdlog-dev libopengl-dev libopus-dev libopusfile-dev